LE-banner-main

 • Interprets and enforces state and federal wildlife and boating laws and regulations administered by the agency and other criminal laws of the Commonwealth

-• Issues citations to violators and assist senior officers in apprehending violators and making arrests
+• Issues citations to violators and assists senior wardens in apprehending violators and making arrests

 • Investigates complaints of violations of wildlife and boating laws